Herbs List

 Part Used: Roots, rhizome

-Habitat: Native to North America
+Habitat: Black Cohosh is native to North America

 The Cherokee Indians used black cohosh as a diuretic and as a remedy for fatigue and tuberculosis.
 Other native Americans used this herb to treat menstrual irregularities, rheumatism and sore throat.
 Today, black cohosh is used mainly to reduce the severity of premenopausal and menopausal symptoms, such as excessive sweating, depression and hot flashes.

-CAUTION: Black cohosh is NOT the same as blue cohosh.
+CAUTION: Black cohosh is not the same as blue cohosh.
 Blue cohosh may be toxic and has not been tested for safety.

 See our Black Cohosh page for more in-depth information and pictures.